cailleach1310/ares-economy-plugin/readme.md

 Update with: custom_files/custom_char_fields.rb

 ### Updating Custom Web Portal Profile Files
 If you don't have any existing edits to these custom files, you can use the files in the custom_files folder of this repository as-is.
-If you do, then you may use them as templates to add the lines of code needed for the marque plugin.
+If you do, then you may use them as templates to add the lines of code needed for the economy plugin.

 #### ares-webportal/app/custom-routes.js
 Update with: custom_files/custom-routes.js